-The prevalence of people who have experienced trauma requires work environments that provide evidence-based supports Over 110,000 people in Shelby County have had four or more traumatic childhood experiences, increasing the probability of negative employment outcomes as adults.
+The prevalence of workers who have experienced trauma requires work environments that provide evidence-based supports Over 110,000 adults in Shelby County have had four or more traumatic childhood experiences, increasing the probability of negative social and health outcomes as adults.
 This makes trauma-informed practices critical to career success.